PeaceIdahor/Honors-Thesis/ReadMe.md

+This is a Verilog visualizer that displays the gate-level logic of a Verilog combinational script.

-To run with a verilog gate level script
+To run with a Verilog gate-level script

 python3 Thesis.py G library input-file
 example: python3 Thesis.py G mylib.genlib f2-aig-gate.v